Downtown Cleveland: Euclid Corridor

 The $197 million Euclid Corridor Transportation Project connected downtown, Midtown, and University Circle by introducing bus rapid transit (BRT) to the city in the form of the HealthLine.
 The project involved a total reconstruction of Euclid Avenue from Public Square to beyond University Circle (located approximately 4 mi east of downtown), and included bus-only lanes with center-median station boarding, priority signaling, and fast commute times.
 In addition to transit and road improvements, the transportation project also invested heavily in the Euclid Avenue streetscape, rebuilding the street from storefront to storefront, removing old vaults and streetcar tracks, and building new sidewalks, lighting, and landscaping.

 The project included a large public arts component, with different areas of the Euclid Corridor route being addressed by local and national artists.
-The project is expected to spur investments in residential, retail, office, and mixed-use redevelopments, including over 4,000 residential units along the corridor.
+The project has spurred investments in residential, retail, office, and mixed-use redevelopments, including over 4,000 residential units along the corridor.
 In addition to the BRT line, the Downtown Cleveland Alliance funded a study on retail feasibility on the avenue, focusing on the area between CSU and Public Square.